bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I seek Happiness and Knowledge.**

+I am grateful for the gift of human Life.

 I am curious about the Nature and Purpose of The World.

 I am curious about the Brain, the foundation of Reality Experience and Intelligence.